-Starting in 2021, the composition and structure of the Board substantially changed as the result of a refreshment process that had commenced prior to that date.
+Starting in 2021, the composition and structure of the Board substantially changed as the result of a refreshment process.
 As part of this multi-year succession planning process, including input from a third-party consulting firm, the Board:

-- appointed nine new directors, including a new CEO and eight new independent directors: - Dame Inga Beale, Michael Hammond, Shelly Swanback, Fumbi Chima and Paul Reilly joined the Board in 2022, were subsequently elected at the 2022 AGM and are nominated for election at the 2023 AGM; and - Stephen Chipman, Jacqueline Hunt and Fredric Tomczyk joined the Board, effective as of April 1, 2023, and are nominated for election at the 2023 AGM. - in order to facilitate the director transition process and allow directors to spend time on other commitments, accepted the decision of seven legacy independent directors not to run for re-election to the Board at the 2022 and 2023 AGMs. - As part of this, Dr. O'Neill and Ms. Rabbitt have announced their decision not to run for re-election to the Board at the upcoming 2023 AGM. - formed a new Operational Transformation Committee, effective in 2022, to oversee the implementation of the Company's Transformation Program and Company's operational risks. - appointed Paul Thomas as the new independent Chair of the Board, whose term commenced effective as of the conclusion of the 2022 AGM. - rotated and refreshed Board Committee Chairs and Committee members, resulting in 75% diversity among the Committee Chairs as of the conclusion of the 2023 AGM. - after a regular review of Board Committee responsibilities and focus areas, renamed the "Compensation Committee" as the "Human Capital and Compensation Committee" to demonstrate its ongoing focus on human capital matters in addition to compensation.
+- appointed nine new directors, including a new CEO and eight new independent directors: - O Dame Inga Beale, Michael Hammond, Michelle Swanback, Fumbi Chima and Paul Reilly joined the Board in 2022; and - Stephen Chipman, Jacqueline Hunt and Fredric Tomczyk joined the Board in 2023. - formed a new Operational Transformation Committee, effective in 2022, to oversee the implementation of the Company's Transformation Program and a number of the Company's operational risks. - rotated and refreshed Board Committee Chairs and Committee members, resulting in 75% diversity among the Committee Chairs. - after a regular review of Board Committee responsibilities and focus areas, renamed the "Compensation Committee" as the "Human Capital and Compensation Committee" to demonstrate its ongoing focus on human capital matters in addition to compensation. - adopted tenure limits in relation to service as a director, Board Committee Chair and Board Chair.